WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/LOG.md

 # Log

+## 2024 08 24

+Alright.
+I have a python tool that needs to be built for work.
+After that is done, I'll come back to this.
+Should take about a week.
+Fingers crossed!

+---

 ## 2024 08 23
 Good progress in today's reintegration of the code.
 I am still not sure how to go about handling all the CLI menus.
 However, I was able to get back to the basics of input and response within the CLI.
 It is good to finally get back into the simple stuff.
 I hope I will look back at all this and think that I am being too simple as I will have grown to grasp the more complex modular stuff.
 I am not even using Java beyond its most basic capes.
 Still, got to start (or keep restarting) somewhere.